loopbackio/loopback-next/examples/todo/README.md

 ## Setup

-You'll need to make sure you have some things installed:
+First, you'll need to install a supported version of Node:

 - [Node.js](https://nodejs.org/en/) at v8.9 or greater